Skip to main content

 Frequently Asked Questions

-A Case of Fraud is a action game.
+A Case of Fraud is a puzzle game with mystery theme.

 A Case of Fraud is available on PC, Mac OS and Windows.